 The notice of lay-off must state

+In case of fixed-term lay-offs, state the exact duration.
 You must provide a written certificate of the lay-off if your employee requests it.

 Change negotiations are joint activities between the employer and the personnel, the aim of which is to ensure the employees' possibilities of influencing their working conditions.